 \subsection{Star Formation}

-Our galaxy simulations have a spacial resolution up to $0.077$ pc, which is high enough to resolve the metal mixing and structures of star-forming clouds in the halo at later times.
-However, the detailed process of Pop~II SF remains unresolved.
-We, therefore, adopt a sub-grid model of SF from \cite{co92} and assume a Pop~II SF efficiency $\epsilon_\mathrm{SF} =$ 0.05, in which 5\% of the mass of the gas in a cell that satisfies the criteria for SF is converted into a star particle.
-At our grid resolution, a cell mass up to $\sim 20 - 500$ \Ms\ can satisfy the SF criteria so the typical masses of Pop~II stars range from several to ten \Ms. Unlike typical galaxy simulations, each of Pop~II and III star particles in our simulations represents a single star rather than a cluster of stars.
+Our galaxy simulations have a spatial resolution of up to 0.077 pc, which is high enough to resolve metal mixing and star-forming clouds in the halo at later times but not Pop~II SF.
+In the high density region, each cell mass represents a small patch of the molecular cloud that later forms a single star.
+We adopt a subgrid model of SF from \cite{co92} and assume a Pop~II SF efficiency $\epsilon_\mathrm{SF} =$ 0.05, in which 5\% of the mass of the gas in a cell that satisfies the criteria for SF is converted into a star particle.
+This conversion efficiency is motivated by studies of SF in the local universe that suggest that only a small fraction of molecular gas is converted into stars \citep{evans09,kru19,kim21}.
+In reality, it may vary depending on the resolution of the simulations and the physical conditions in SF regions.
+Since cloud structure is marginally resolved in our simulation, the SF efficiency here represents a lower limit.
+SF cells in our simulations normally contain $\sim 20 - 500$ \Ms\ of gas, which leads to typical masses of several to tens of solar masses for Pop II stars.